Husk (comics): Nation X/Necrosha

 Paige is a resident of the mutant nation of Utopia and is seen fighting alongside the New X-Men battling her reanimated former teammates Synch and Skin.
 Paige is subsequently sent to Muir Island with a team of X-Men led by Nightcrawler to further investigate the attacks on Utopia.
 When the team reaches Muir Island, they discover something came back when Destiny was resurrected - the villain Proteus.
-Proteus takes swift action, dispatching the teams heavy-hitters Colossus and Magneto and possessing Trance, Nightcrawler, Psylocke and Husk.
+Proteus takes swift action, dispatching the teams heavy-hitters Colossus and Magneto and possessing Trance, Nightcrawler, Psylocke, and Husk.
 While in mental possession of Husk, he displays the ability to assume a flaming energy form, something Paige was previously unable to do.
 Whether this is an undiscovered latent power of Paige's or an aspect of Proteus's reality manipulation remains unknown.

 Second Coming

-Paige was seen fighting a Nimrod with Roberto DaCosta, Avalanche and Boom-Boom and then again after the Nimrods were depowered (due to Cypher).
+Paige was seen fighting a Nimrod with Sunspot, Avalanche and Boom-Boom and then again after the Nimrods were depowered (due to Cypher).
 She asked Colossus what happened and he replied, "I don't know, Paige".